 We started this diorama in 2011 in honor of the 150th anniversary of the bombardment of Fort Sumter.
 This is where the first shots of the Civil War were fired on April 12-13, 1861.

 The diorama shows a point during the second day of the bombardment.
-This moment in time might not seem all that important at first glance.
+This moment in time might not seem very important at first glance.
 What are the men doing strung across the parade ground?
 Rolling barrels of gunpowder, of all things.
 In fact, they were working desperately to save themselves and the fort from being blown up!
 The powder magazine was housed in the officers’ quarters, which had caught fire.
 By the second day of fighting, the fire was coming dangerously close to the powder magazine and could not be stopped.
-If it reached the powder stored in the magazine and set that off, the explosion would be catastrophic.
+If it reached the powder stored in the magazine, the explosion would be catastrophic.

 The only thing left to do was to try to get the powder out of the magazine.
 Every man who wasn’t working a cannon helped to form a line across the parade ground to roll the powder barrels to an area they thought would be safer.
 Of course, all the time they were doing that, Confederate shot was raining down and exploding all over the parade ground.
 A spark to one of the barrels would have meant death to the men around it.